nrukavkov/open-ports-check-action/README.md

-# Action for cheching is opened port or not
+# Action for checking is opened port or not

 This action tries to connect to the port and return the result.